abchk1234/xfsudo/README.md

-xfsudo - runs graphical applications with root priviliges using sudo.
+xfsudo - runs graphical applications with root privileges using sudo.

 ## Requires